 Stop Loss Nutrition

-A stop loss order is an investment term.
+A stop-loss order is an investment term.
 The definition from Investopedia:

 An order placed with a broker to sell a security when it reaches a certain price.
 A stop-loss order is designed to limit an investor’s loss on a security position.

 Why not apply the same principles to nutrition?
 Define the point at which you will abandon or alter your new strategy.
-I think this would prevent many people from following ever stricter versions of diets that have stopped working for them.
+I think this would prevent many people from following ever-stricter versions of diets that have stopped working for them.

 Hedging and the Fructose vs. Glucose Debate

-Good investors will hedge their portfolio.
-They might have a primary thesis on what they think might happen in the market, but in the event they are wrong they also have secondary thesis.
+Good investors will hedge their portfolios.
+They might have a primary thesis on what they think might happen in the market, but in the event they are wrong they also have a secondary thesis.
 They invest in both, so their losses are limited in the event their primary thesis is wrong.

 There are 4 possible ways to “invest” in this debate: